About Morgen Baird

 As the 2015 season approached, Baird decided to part ways with Team Finishline and run his own equipment.
 After finishing his rookie year strong, Baird kept the momentum going and won the first race of the year at Toledo Speedway.
 Baird would go on to win a heat race later in 2015 at the Owosso Speedway, and capture two poles.
 Baird held the second position in the point standings up until the final 3 races of the season, where mechanical failures and a wreck would take him out of contention for the second position in points.
 Baird would go on to finish 4th in the season standings after a rough final three races.

-Baird got a huge break in 2016 when he got the opportunity to drive for Wayne Hixson at MIS.
+Baird got a break in 2016 when he got the opportunity to drive for Wayne Hixson at MIS.
 It was Baird's first career start at his home track.
 Baird started 26th and finished 17th in his debut and won the CGS Imaging Hard Charger award for the race.
 Baird also made a start at Chicagoland Speedway where he finished 17th again.
 Morgen had his 3rd and final start of the season at Kansas Speedway where he drove the #14 for Jent Motorsports.
 Baird had driven inside the top 20 before being involved in an accident.
 The team would get the car fixed and Baird went on to finish 22nd.

 Without finding the necessary funding, Baird was held to just a test session at Daytona International Speedway and competed at Michigan International Speedway in both '17 and '18.
 Baird drove for team owner Andy Hillenburg and Fast Track Racing.
 Baird suffered a dead battery early in the '17 race at MIS, resulting in a 23rd place finish.
 In 2018, Baird was running 7th with 23 laps to go, when the clutch failed, ultimately resulting in a 22nd place finish.
+2019 saw two mechanical failures take Baird out in both of his starts at Michigan and Chicagoland Speedway.